-The curriculum is designed to achieve the educational objectives in conjunction with the program outcomes, including the following: an ability to apply knowledge of mathematics, science and engineering; and ability to design a system, component or process to meet desired needs; an ability to function on multi-disciplinary teams; an ability to identify, formulate and solve engineering problems; an understanding of professional and ethical responsibility; an ability to communicate effectively; the broad education necessary to understand the impact of engineering solutions in a global and societal context; a recognition of the need for, and an ability to engage in life-long learning; a knowledge of contemporary issues; and an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+The curriculum is designed to achieve the educational objectives in conjunction with the program outcomes.
+These outcomes state that graduates of the program will have: (a) an ability to apply knowledge of mathematics, science, and engineering, (b) an ability to design and conduct experiments, as well as to analyze and interpret data, (c) an ability to design systems, components, or processes to meet desired needs within realistic constraints (such as economic, environmental, social, political, ethical, health, safety, and sustainability) (d) an ability to function on multi-disciplinary teams, (e) an ability to identify, formulate, and solve engineering problems, (f) an understanding of professional and ethical responsibility, (g) an ability to communicate effectively, (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context, (i) a recognition of the need for, and an ability to engage in life-long learning, including an understanding of the importance of professional licensure, (j) a knowledge of contemporary issues, (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice, (l) an ability to apply knowledge in six technical areas in civil engineering, and (m) an ability to explain basic concepts in management, business, public policy, and leadership.

 The School provides a curriculum that is effective and balanced among the major areas of civil engineering practice.
-Design capabilities are developed throughout the curriculum, culminating in a comprehensive senior design experience, incorporating much of the previous coursework.
+Design capabilities are developed throughout the curriculum, culminating in a comprehensive senior design experience, incorporating much of the previous course work.
 Some degree of specialization is provided through the choice of elective courses in structures, engineering mechanics, transportation engineering, soil mechanics and foundations, construction engineering and management, environmental engineering and water resources.
-There is a designated emphasis for those students wishing to concentrate more heavily in the environmental area of practice.
+There is a designated option for those students wishing to concentrate more heavily in the environmental area of practice.
 Program curricula requirements are outlined in the publication Undergraduate Program and Requirements that is considered a companion document to the Catalog.
-The general civil and the environmental emphasis programs are accredited together by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under the criteria for civil and similarly named engineering programs.
+The general civil option and the environmental options are accredited together by the Engineering Accreditation Commission of the ABET under the criteria for civil and similarly named engineering programs.

 Oklahoma Transportation Center.
-Oklahoma State University and the University of Oklahoma established the Oklahoma Transportation Center (OTC) as a cooperative venture with the Oklahoma Department of Transportation (ODOT), and other transportation agencies, operators and suppliers.
+Oklahoma State University, University of Oklahoma, and Langston University established the Oklahoma Transportation Center (OkTC) as a cooperative venture with the Oklahoma Department of Transportation (ODOT), and other transportation agencies, operators and suppliers.
+This center has been designated as a University Transportation Center (UTC).
 The mission of the Center is to develop and transmit knowledge through research, training, technical assistance, and technology transfer to enhance the transportation systems that touch the lives of the people of Oklahoma and the nation.
 This mission is straightforward; it is to solve problems in all areas of transportation.

-The School of Civil and Environmental Engineering offers five programs leading to post-baccalaureate degrees-the Master of Civil Engineering degree, the Master of Environmental Engineering degree, the Master of Science degree in civil engineering, the Master of Science degree in environmental engineering, and the Doctor of Philosophy degree.
-The Master of Civil Engineering and the Master of Environmental Engineering degrees are graduate professional degrees with increased emphasis on professional practice through a broad spectrum of management, economic and technical studies and the incorporation of actual engineering design experience before graduation.
-The Master of Science degree, on the other hand, is characterized by a higher degree of technical specialization in a particular area of study.
+The School of Civil and Environmental Engineering offers three programs leading to post-baccalaureate degrees-the Master of Science degree in civil engineering, the Master of Science degree in environmental engineering, and the Doctor of Philosophy degree.
+The Master of Science degree is characterized by a technical specialization in a particular area of study.
 The Doctor of Philosophy degree is designed to prepare a student for research and for the teaching profession in engineering.

 Major areas of study in the School are applied mechanics, structural analysis and design, transportation, construction engineering and management, geotechnical engineering, water resources, and environmental engineering.
 Research in all major fields is continuously pursued.
-Master of Civil Engineering candidates may choose either to specialize or to engage in a broadly based program of study, in accordance with an approved and purposeful plan of study.
+Master of Science in Civil Engineering candidates may choose either to specialize or to engage in a broadly based program of study, in accordance with an approved and purposeful plan of study.